Newmills was opened in 1995 and is the current end to the railway. The train waits here for approximately 10 minutes before returning to Launceston.

 There are directed walks courtesy of iWalk Cornwall which you can request a leaflet for in our shop, print off a walk from iWalk Cornwall or use the iWalk Cornwall app to follow the route.

 Please Note: We are not affiliated with the directions that are given on iWalk.
-When the railway is closed you will have to skip particular stages of this walk.
+When the railway is closed you will need to skip particular stages of this walk.